Adanos020/funky/README.md

     -> lower bound <= error <= upper bound
 ```

-After creating a function you can call it just by putting its name and the list of parameters inside following parentheses.
+After creating a function you can call it just by insertting its name and the list of parameters inside following parentheses.
 ```haskell
 lesser <- min (5, 10) -- 5
 -- recursion is also supported: